 May 18, 2018

-"I believe that this symposium was vital in expanding WCL's scope in the Washington D.C. legal and business community," said 3L Joshua Arons, symposium editor.
+"I believe that this symposium was vital in expanding AUWCL's scope in the Washington D.C. legal and business community," said 3L Joshua Arons, symposium editor.
 "Further, this symposium discussed a highly relevant and controversial topic which will affect citizens of the United States and members of the global community."